- morphine sulfate

 Although there are no pharmacokinetic data available for concomitant use of ritonavir with morphine sulfate, ritonavir induces the hepatic enzymes responsible for the glucuronidation of morphine sulfate, and may possibly decrease plasma concentrations of morphine sulfate.

-Administration to nursing mothers is not recommended as morphine is excreted in breast milk.
+Administration to nursing women is not recommended as morphine is secreted in breast milk and may cause respiratory depression in the infant.

 Animal studies have shown that morphine may reduce fertility (see 5.3 Preclinical safety data).